 Furthermore, over 100 cities have been reached by a fiber optic network with connections up to 1 Gigabit per second in download.

 Through Ultra FWA (Fixed Wireless Access) technology that combines the power of fiber with the flexibility of mobile, Fastweb today reaches over 130 cities located in less served areas with connections up to 1 Gigabit per second.

 By the end of 2021, 500 municipalities will be reached by Gigabit connectivity, while by 2024 the locations covered will be 2,000, bringing ultra-broadband coverage to 12 million households and businesses in the white and grey areas of the country.

-With its fibre-optic network, Fastweb connects more than 1,700 exchanges spread across the Italian regions and provinces, reaching more than 50% of the population and thus offering homes and businesses quality connections up 20 Megabits.
+With its fiber-optic network, Fastweb connects more than 2,000 telephone exchanges spread across the country, reaching more than 90% of the population and thus offering homes and businesses quality connections up at least 100 Megabit per second.

-With the new 4G Fastweb SIM, Fastweb provides a mobile network coverage among the best in Italy.
-It is possible to navigate in 4G with speeds up to 150 Megabit per second in download and 50 Mbps in upload in 7,201 Italian cities, reaching about 97,7% of the population.
-Moreover, in 1,314 Municipalities, of which 119 are large cities, it is already possible to surf in 4GPlus with speeds up to 225 Mbps in download.
-The 4GPlus coverage up to 300 Mega is available in 90 municipalities, of which 18 large cities.
+With the 4G Fastweb SIM, Fastweb provides a mobile network coverage among the best in Italy.
+It is possible to navigate in 4G with speeds up to 1 Gbps per second in download and 75 Mbps in upload.

 Fastweb's mobile service allows to watch HD video streaming, download and share even faster videos, photos and multimedia contents on social networks and try a unique navigation experience.